FREQUENTLY ASKED QUESTIONS

 A mentor is also typically an expert in a particular industry or area of knowledge who can guide you based on their own experience.

 A coach's expertise lies in asking open questions that invite you to reflect on things you may not previously have considered.
-A great coach will listen deeply with empathy and non-judgment, and give you the space to find your own answers.
+A great coach will listen deeply with empathy and non-judgement and give you the space to find your own answers.

 A coach who is also a mentor (like I am) will bring in their combined expertise.